 Spotlight on Berlin PackagingBerlin Packaging is a leading supplier of rigid packaging.
 The packaging market is highly competitive, and Berlin Packaging has succeeded in gaining market share year after year due in part to the emphasis placed on being a Customer Focused Organization.

-Berlin Packaging’s Chairman and CEO, Andrew Berlin, makes the pursuit of customer thrill a clear priority in all of his communications to internal and external audiences alike.
+Berlin Packaging makes the pursuit of customer thrill a clear priority in all of its communications to internal and external audiences alike.
 The customer focus is central in Berlin Packaging’s mission statement, which is to increase the net income of Berlin’s customers through packaging products and services.